-Friends of Music is celebrating its 50th anniversary in 2019-2020.
-This group, founded to promote the incredible world-class Beckerath organ, presents organ recitals a few times a year.
+Friends of Music is celebrating its 50th Anniversary!
+This group was founded to promote the incredible world-class Beckerath organ that was built for St. Stephen’s Church in 1970.

 About Friends of Music

 The St. Stephen’s Friends of Music group is dedicated to sharing the gift of beautiful music with the wider community.
 This recital series relies heavily on the generous financial support of its Friends of Music to maintain the series, now in its 49th season.
 As you are able, please consider supporting the series as a Friend of Music with a tax deductible donation, entitling you to admission to each recital and acknowledgment in the program.
 Donors are listed in the following categories:

 PHILANTHROPISTS $300 or more

 BENEFACTORS $200 to $299